 If you’ve been in an accident or experienced any other kind of sudden trauma, you need to be evaluated immediately, especially if your back pain is severe.
 Consult a specialist in spinal medicine for back pain that comes on suddenly and is accompanied by other symptoms such as fever, chills, numbness or muscle weakness.

 If you’re concerned about any of the symptoms you’re experiencing, don’t hesitate to contact the back care experts at the Southeastern Spine Institute.
-They offer world-class technology and expertise in the field of back care.
+They offer the latest procedures and technology in the field of back care.
 Call now to set up an appointment.